 Reporting of Net Sales

 The Direct Income part of the Profit & Loss (Income) Statement houses Net Sales as a line item.
-Costs incurred by the company to deliver net sales affects a company’s gross profit and gross profit margin.
-However, it do not account for the cost of goods sold, which is the main component of gross profit margins.
+Costs incurred by the company to deliver net sales affect a company’s gross profit and gross profit margin.
+However, it does not account for the cost of goods sold, which is the main component of gross profit margins.

 - Discounts – Most businesses work on the principle of invoicing where, if the customer pays earlier than anticipated, the seller may give a pre-decided discount.
-For ex: discounts can be 1/10 net 45 where a customer can receive 1% discount if he pays within 10 days of the 45 days payment cycle.
+E.g., discounts can be 1/10 net 45, where a customer can receive a 1% discount if he pays within 10 days of the 45 days payment cycle.
 This works well for recurring customers.

 Net Sales Ratios